Find Answers to Frequently Asked Questions

 I am a Retiree who currently self-pays a monthly health premium, where do I need to send my premium payment?

 Seattle, WA 98124

-Please include your social security number or WPAS ID number on the member line of the check.
-The Administration Office will send COBRA participants payment coupons, for 18 or 36 months, the first time they elect COBRA.
+Please include your social security number or WPAS ID number on the memo line of the check.
+Once the initial paperwork to setup a retiree is completed, the Administration Office will send 12 months of payment coupons, along with a re-order form to the retiree.

 I am a new Retiree, and I want to have my pension check deducted to pay for my health premiums.